ChusSenosiain/Library-PRO/README.md

 # Library: Utad Basic iOS Project

-**Includes AFNetworking and MBProgressHUD**

 ## Description:

-A simple project that shows a collection of books.
+A simple project that shows a collection of 11 PDF books.
 If you select a book you can download and read it.
+The books are harcoded.

+## External cocoapods libraries;

+**AFNetworking **
+**MBProgressHUD **

 This is a good sample code for: